wenjian80/wlsdockersample/README.md

 - Access the console http://localhost:7001/console and logic via weblogic/welcome1 as defined in domain.properties
 - Run command, example "docker exec -it 37dc159d29f7 bash" to go into the container.
 > docker exec -it [container id when you have run docker ps] bash
 - You can make changes to the files system and do a commit to a different version.
-Example command
+Example command below.
+- For example you can go into the console create a new cluster make changes and then commit to a next version.
+This is not recommended as the changes should be done in wlst so every things is run as a script when making a docker container.
 > docker commit 37dc159d29f7 mywls:v2
-- For example you can go into the console create a new cluster make changes and then commit.
-This is not recommended as the changes should be done in wlst.
 - Stop the container
 > docker stop 37dc159d29f7
 - See log of container